Harry-Thompson/Obsidian/CONTRIBUTING.md

 # Contributing
-### Anyone can contribute, in fact since this is a brand new project, it would be heavily appreciated if you did.
+### Anyone can contribute, in fact since this is a brand new, ambitious project, it would be heavily appreciated if you did.

 ## How to contribute